CHAOS-Community/CHAOS.Portal.Client-TypeScript/README.md

 #CHAOS.Portal.Client (TypeScript)
-This is a TypeScript (JavaScript) Portal API Client.
+This is a TypeScript (fully JavaScript compatible) Portal API Client.
 It enables easy communication with a CHAOS Portal API (protocol version 6).

 ##Requirements
 None